microsoft/ELL/docs/tutorials/Setting-up-your-Raspberry-Pi.md

 sudo modprobe bcm2835-v4l2
 ```

-* **Secure Shell (SSH)** The tutorials require copying files to run on the Pi device.
-A typical way to copy files to the Pi is to use SSH tools, such as the Unix **scp** tool or the Windows [WinSCP](https://winscp.net/eng/index.php) tool.
+* **Secure Shell (SSH)** The tutorials require you to copy files to the Raspberry Pi device.
+A typical way to copy files to the Pi is to use an SSH tool, such as the Unix **scp** tool or the Windows [WinSCP](https://winscp.net/eng/index.php) tool.
 To enable SSH on your Pi, run the Pi configuration tool.
 ```shell
 sudo raspi-config
 ```